spatialthoughts/courses/docs/python-dataviz-output/07_visualizing_rasters.md

 ## Overview

 In the previous notebook, we learnt how to use [Xarray](http://xarray.pydata.org/) to work with gridded datasets.
 XArray is also well suited to work with georeferenced rasters - such as satellite imagery, population grids, or elevation data.[rioxarray](https://corteva.github.io/rioxarray/stable/index.html) is an extension of xarray that makes it easy to work with geospatial rasters.
-You can install the `rioxarray` package from the `conda-forge` channel.

 In this section, we will take 4 individual SRTM tiles around the Mt.
 Everest region and merge them to a single GeoTiff using RasterIO.
-We will also use `matplotlib` to visualize the result with some annonations.
+We will also use `matplotlib` to add labels to the final map using annonations.

 ## Setup and Data Download